 - Financial aid opportunities UChicago offers that make it possible for you to attend

 In your response, you should choose about one to three reasons why you think the University of Chicago is the best school for you.
-For each reason, you should describe what UChicago offers and connect it back to your interest and skills to show how you’re a good match for the school.
+For each reason, you should describe what UChicago offers and connect it back to your interests and skills to show how you're a good match for the school.
 Remember to answer the prompt completely; this means talking about both the learning and community at UChicago, as well as your plans for the future and how UChicago can help you achieve them.

 Want to build the best possible college application?